ZxZ7/ZFundPredictor/README.md

 ## Future plan

   - The future version will introduce categorical features after the LSTM time series forcasting process to account for individual effects and to provide more stable predictions.
-  - So far, the models has only been trained and tested on funds that mainly invest in stocks.
+  - So far, the models have only been trained and tested on funds that mainly invest in stocks.
 In the future, this predictor might be generalized to include bond funds as well.
   - A fund portfolio builder and monitor...

 <br>